 2.4 Any samples, drawings, descriptive matter or advertising issued by the Supplier and any descriptions or illustrations of the Goods or Services contained in the Supplier’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Services and/or Goods described in them.
 They shall not form part of the Contract or have any contractual force.

-1 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+2.5 These conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.5 All of these Conditions shall apply to the supply of both Goods and Services except where application to one or the other is specified.
+2.7 All of these conditions shall apply to the supply of both Goods and Services except where application to one or the other is specified.